pjlasl/CookieClicker/README.md

 # Cookie Clicker

-* Cookie Clicker only with JavaScript just for fun
+Cookie Clicker only with JavaScript and localstorage to learn and play around with new stuff

-scorewinner
+It uses the LocalStorage to save game stats like amount of cookies and amount of cookies per second.
+Javascript is used for all calculations and displaying all numbers.